In recognition of her work with the Foundation she has received several awards including

 What are your values and priorities?
 What has kept you grounded during the highs and the lows?

-Who have been some of the most influential people in your life and what were your greatest learnings from them?
+Who have been some of the most influential people in your life?

 What do you believe to be the meaning and purpose of life and what is your part in all this?